JuKra00/cleacss/docs/01-layout/01-grid.md

 You can change the grid width, gap and margins using the following custom properties.

 The `--grid-width` is the width of the **content area**, the margins are the space between the content and the edges of the screen, and the gap is the space between the columns.
-Each grid width corresponds to a breakpoint, e.g. `--grid-width-s` is the maximum width of the columns 1/10 (`span-content`) on small screens.
+Each grid width corresponds to a breakpoint, e.g. `--grid-width-s` is the maximum width of the columns 2 to 12 (`span-content`) on small screens.
 There are media queries in place that change the `--grid-width` property based on the breakpoint.

 ```css
 :root {